Opn-Sesame/go-bandwidth/README.md

 * **PhoneNumber** - get access to user's phone numbers,
 * **Recording** - mamange user's recordings.

-Also you can work with Bandwidth XML using special types (in namespace `Bandwidth::Xml`).
+Also you can work with Bandwidth XML using special types.
 ## Install

 ```